AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Before you begin/Monitor Go applications/Use Zipkin to report Go application data.md

 2. Change the endpoint for data reporting in the utils.go file.

-    **Note:** Please`<endpoint>`Replace with the trace consoleOverviewThe corresponding clients and access points in the corresponding regions are displayed on the page.
+    **Note:** Replace `<endpoint>` with the corresponding endpoint in the corresponding region that is displayed on the Overview page.
 For more information about how to obtain access point information, see [Obtain access point information](#tab2).

 3. Install dependencies.